Meet Joan Weaver

 Describe what you do now.
 What inspires you about what you do?

-I am the library director in Kinsley, Kansas.
-I conscientiously purchase books, pay the bills, and oversee the facility.
+I am the former library director in Kinsley, Kansas.
+I conscientiously purchased books, paid the bills, and oversaw the facility.
 But what I love to do is offer people of all ages opportunities to discover and share experiences and ideas.
 I am inspired by the stories of the local people, both past and present.
 I am continually humbled and privileged to hear their stories.
-As a librarian, I recognize the need to preserve the stories, but what really inspires me is to share them with a greater community and then witness moments of recognition, consideration, revelation, and appreciation.
+As a former librarian, I recognize the need to preserve the stories, but what really inspires me was to share them with a greater community and then witness moments of recognition, consideration, revelation, and appreciation.
 When people come together at the library to learn and to exchange ideas, it inspires me to go on and create more opportunities.
 I watched the community rediscovering the determination of the Tractorcade generation.
 I witnessed new understandings awaken in a room full of people when they listened to a Somali “Lost Boy” tell his story.
 I saw the wide-open eyes of children as they heard an elderly neighbor describe Black Sunday.
 Most recently, I have been discovering and sharing the lives of people from 100 years ago through local newspapers articles, letters and diaries written during World War I. We are exploring together how that war affected the soldiers and people of my county, and also recognizing those same effects manifested in more recent conflicts.
-This is what inspires me to continue to work as a librarian at age 72.
+This is what inspired me to work as a librarian.

 Why do you love the humanities?